How To Meditate For Beginners [Exercises and Techniques]

 You’ll be calmer, more focused, less reactive.
 It’s like taking a chill pill, except it’s all-natural, and the side effects are all positive.

-Alright, let’s talk posture.
+Alright, let’s talk posture, you beginners to meditation.
 You don’t need to twist yourself into a pretzel.

 Here’s the deal: